jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 data class Post(val id: String, val title: String)
 ```

+?????
+You probably have some services written with retrofit.
+We will mock it:
+?????
 You have also some service, probably written using [retrofit](http://square.github.io/retrofit/).
 We will mock it:

 ```kotlin
 class PostsService {